shreya-sridhar/shopify_frontend/README.md

 6. Remove a nominee from the nomination list
 7. Share his list of nominees with friends
 8. Friends can view users list of choices
+9. User can retain his session history when he leaves the page or retain it

 #### Contributions
 Shreya Sridhar